VT Snowmobile Vacations

 Snowmobiling is a popular Vermont winter sport – and it’s growing!
 The Vermont winter brings a unique opportunity to view some of nature’s awesome beauty.
-The snowmobiling enthusiast will love Vermont, for here the snowmobiler can enjoy breath-taking vistas, clean country air, superb accommodations, groomed snowmobile trails, and an outstanding dining variety of casual and fine dining options.
-Vermont’s more than 4,700 miles of groomed snowmobile trails, a remarkable trail system that is one of the best in the world.
+The snowmobiling enthusiast will love Vermont, for here the snowmobiler can enjoy breath-taking vistas, clean country air, superb accommodations, groomed VAST snowmobile trails, and an outstanding dining variety of casual and fine dining options.
+Vermont’s more than 4,700 miles of groomed snowmobile trails make it the ideal choice for your New England Snowmobile adventure.

 Vermont Snowmobile Vacations

-Within Vermont there are more then 4,700 miles of corridor trails and 1,500 miles of secondary trails.
+Within Vermont, there are more than 4,700 miles of corridor trails and 1,500 miles of secondary trails.
 80% of VAST trails are on private land – so be sure to stay on designated trails.
 Play in Vermont – visit all Vermont Sports sections.

 There are two types of snowmobile trails – Corridor Trails and Secondary Trails.

-Corridor Trails extend the entire lenght and width of the state of Vermont.
+Corridor Trails extend the entire length and width of the state of Vermont.
 These trails provide a wide range of snowmobile rides, from short loops to extended trips of over 100 miles per day.
-These trails are maintained by local snowmobile clubs with financil aid from VAST, and are desingated with GREEN tags.
+These trails are maintained by local snowmobile clubs with financial aid from VAST and are designated with GREEN tags.

 Secondary Trails are designated as local club and feeder trails between the corridor trails.
 The secondary trails are generally for local use and have variable trails widths ranging from 4 to 8 feet and variable grooming conditions.
 These trails are designated with ORANGE signs.